Ken Paxton to Newsmax: Texas Deserves Better Than Cornyn

 "The question is, Can you name one great accomplishment of John Cornyn?"
 Paxton added.
 "In the whole 40 years he's been in office, and no one has ever given me an answer.
 We are Texas and we deserve better representation than we've gotten."

-“He plays the game in Washington,” Paxton added.
-“He's been loyal to Mitch McConnell.
-He's not been loyal to the people of Texas.”
+"He plays the game in Washington," Paxton added.
+"He's been loyal to [Kentucky Sen.] Mitch McConnell.
+He's not been loyal to the people of Texas."

 Paxton said Cornyn has not always been loyal to Trump.